 Wednesday, 24 August 2011

-I am reading and following the debates around the Anna Hazare's initiative for the Lokpal bill.
+I am reading and following the debates around the Anna Hazare's initiative for the Lokpal bill in India.
 I liked reading the post by Aativas about her visit to Ram Leela grounds where Anna Hazare is fasting.

 It reminded me of my visit to those same grounds more than 30 years ago, perhaps it was in 1976, when I had gone there to listen to Jai Prakash Narayan.
 J.P. was talking of Sampoorna Kranti (total revolution) for changing India through grassroots democracy.